luizomf/eslint-prettier/README.md

 # eslint-prettier

-Just a simple script a was testing.
+Just a simple script I was testing.
 It configures Eslint and Prettier.
 You can test it your self:

 ```
 npx https://github.com/luizomf/eslint-prettier